semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 <Steps>

-1. Press the promotion button
+1. Press the promotion button.
 2. Select or type in the value.
-Optional parameters can be left blank
+Optional parameters can be left blank.
-3. Press **Start promotion**
+3. Press **Start promotion**.

 </Steps>